-a.
-States.
-Pursuant to 2 C.F.R. § 200.317 (Procurements by states), when procuring property and services under this Federal award, a State must follow the same policies and procedures it uses for procurements from its non-Federal funds.
-The State must comply with 2 C.F.R. §§ 200.321 (Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms), 200.322 (Domestic preferences for procurements), and b.
-Other Non-Federal Entities.
-All other non-Federal entities, including subrecipients of a State, must follow the procurement standards in 2 C.F.R. §§ 200.318 (General procurement standards) through 200.327 (Contract provisions) which include the requirement that non-Federal entities maintain written standards of conduct covering conflicts of interest and governing the performance of their employees engaged in the selection, award, and administration of contracts.
+- a.
+States and Indian Tribes.
+Pursuant to 2 CFR § 200.317 (Procurements by States and Indian Tribes), when procuring property and services under this Federal award, a State or Indian Tribe must follow the same policies and procedures it uses for procurements from its non-Federal funds.
+The State and Indian Tribe must comply with 2 CFR §§ 200.321 (Contracting with small businesses, minority businesses, women's business enterprises, veteran-owned businesses, and labor surplus area firms), 200.322 (Domestic preferences for procurements), and 200.323 (Procurement of recovered materials), and ensure that every purchase order or other contract includes any clauses required by 2 CFR § 200.327 (Contract provisions). - b.
+Other Recipients and Subrecipients.
+All other recipients and subrecipients, including subrecipients of a State or Indian Tribe, must follow the procurement standards in 2 CFR §§ 200.318 (General procurement standards) through 200.327 (Contract provisions) which include the requirement that recipients and subrecipients maintain written standards of conduct covering conflicts of interest and governing the performance of their employees engaged in the selection, award, and administration of contracts.
 No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.